erinaldi/starter-hugo-academic/content/publication/ga-nature/index.md

 publication: 'Nature 558, 91–94 (2018)'
 publication_short: 'Nature'

-abstract: 'The $\textit{axial coupling of the nucleon}$, $g_A$, is the strength of its coupling to the $\textit{weak}$ axial current of the Standard Model of particle physics, in much the same way as the electric charge is the strength of the coupling to the electromagnetic current.
+abstract: 'The axial coupling of the nucleon, $g_A$, is the strength of its coupling to the $\textit{weak}$ axial current of the Standard Model of particle physics, in much the same way as the electric charge is the strength of the coupling to the electromagnetic current.
 This axial coupling dictates the rate at which neutrons decay to protons, the strength of the attractive long-range force between nucleons and other features of nuclear physics.
 Precision tests of the Standard Model in nuclear environments require a quantitative understanding of nuclear physics rooted in Quantum Chromodynamics, a pillar of the Standard Model.
 The prominence of $g_A$ makes it a benchmark quantity to determine theoretically - a difficult task because quantum chromodynamics is non-perturbative, precluding known analytical methods.
 Lattice Quantum Chromodynamics provides a rigorous, non-perturbative definition of quantum chromodynamics that can be implemented numerically.
 It has been estimated that a precision of two percent would be possible by 2020 if two challenges are overcome: contamination of $g_A$ from excited states must be controlled in the calculations and statistical precision must be improved markedly.
 Here we report a calculation of $g_A^{QCD} = 1.271\pm0.013$, using an unconventional method inspired by the Feynman-Hellmann theorem that overcomes these challenges.'
 summary: 'For the first time we directly calculate a fundamental property of the neutron from the equations of quantum chromodynamics without relying on experimental measurements.
 We reach a sub-percent precision, many years ahead of what was previously conceived, thanks to a new algorithmical improvement to reduce the stochastic noise in our calculation.'

 # to render the math in the abstract, set this to true